eazyistired/attack-defense-music-genre-classification/README.md

 ### Prerequisites
 * A Google account to use **Google Colab**.
 * The **GTZAN Dataset** is required.
 The notebook uses the `kagglehub` library to automatically download the dataset from Kaggle.
-Ensure your environment has the necessary permissions/setup for Kaggle access if running outside a standard Kaggle/Colab setup.

 ### Project Steps
 1.  **Mount Google Drive** and set up the project folder structure.